 As graduate research assistant, I also work with Dr. Tianwei Yu on batch effect adjustment for RNA-seq data.
-Our approach realizes batch effect correction in two steps, first in distance matrix level, then in count matrix level.
-The paper corresponding to the first step, Mitigating the adverse impact of batch effect in sample pattern detection, has been published on Bioinformatics.
-We are preparing to publish the manuscript about the second step.
-R packages that implement our methods are available at GitHub (QuantNorm, scBatch).
+Our approach realizes batch effect correction in two steps, first in distance matrix level (published on Bioinformatics), then in count matrix level (available on bioRxiv).
+R packages that implement our methods are available on GitHub (QuantNorm, scBatch).

 I have conducted collaborative research in several teams, including Winship Cancer Institute’s Biostatistics and Bioinformatics Shared Resource (BBISR), Biostatistics Collaborative Core (BCC) at my own department, and a multi-institutional team between Tongji, Ocean Univ of China, MSKCC and Emory.

 I am enjoying my PhD life with strong curiosity being satisfied.

 Please find my CV here (updated Jul 20 2019).